What are the Child Safe Standards?

 In Victoria, Child Safe Standards aim to protect children and young people from abuse in organisations, including physical violence, sexual offences, serious emotional or psychological abuse and/or neglect.

 All organisations that provide services or facilities for children under 18 must implement 7 Child Safe Standards.
 The standards were introduced by the Victorian Government in response to the 2013 Parliamentary Betrayal of Trust Inquiry, which found that while the majority of children were safe in organisations, there were inadequate and inconsistent approaches to child safety in organisations across Victoria.

 The standards aim to drive cultural change so that keeping children safe from abuse is at the forefront of all practice.

 From 1 January 2016, organisations that deal directly with children and young people must adhere to the standards.
 From 1 January 2017, the standards came into effect for other organisations that provide services or facilities for children but receive little or no government funding, such as sporting groups and child entertainment providers.

 There are 7 standards that organisations need to implement.
 For further information on Child Safe Standards, contact the Commission for Children and Young People.

 YACVic will not tolerate any abuse of children and young people.

-As part of these standards, we commit to:
+As part of the Child Safe Standards, we commit to:

 preventing the abuse of children and young people in our care, by identifying risks early and removing and reducing these risks